 So let’s take a closer look at these two famous Greek iced coffees.

-A Frappé is a foam-covered iced coffee drink made from instant coffee, water, ice cubes and sugar (or sometimes even ice-cream).
-Accidentally invented in 1957 by Dimitris Vakondios during the International Trade Fair of Thessaloniki, the Frappé is still very popular in Greece and Cyprus, and is available at virtually every single Greek café.
-Made either with a shaker or a special mixer, the Frappé is one of the easiest-to-make coffee drinks available.
+A Frappé is a foam-covered iced coffee drink made from instant coffee, water, ice cubes and sugar (or sometimes even ice cream).
+Accidentally invented in 1957 by Dimitris Vakondios during the International Trade Fair of Thessaloniki, the Frappé is still very popular in Greece and Cyprus and is available at virtually every single Greek café.
+Made either with a shaker or a special mixer, Frappé is one of the easiest coffee drinks to make.

-Freddo, on the other hand, comes in two different variations: Freddo Espresso and Freddo Cappuccino.
+Freddo, on the other hand, comes in two different variations, namely either Freddo Espresso or Freddo Cappuccino.

-Freddo Cappuccino is the iced version of the regular cappuccino coffee, and it usually has a small amount of cold frothed milk (afrogala in Greek) on top of it.
+Freddo Cappuccino is the iced version of the regular cappuccino coffee, and it usually has a small amount of cold-frothed milk (afrogala in Greek) on the top.
 Apart from Greece, this drink is widely popular in Cyprus and parts of Italy, as well.

 So why not give it a try?

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!